ZiqiPolimeros/Python-Project-Online-Retail-Business/Python_Project_An_Online_Retail_Business.md

 #### Discussion 2:
 - According to the monthly sales graph, over 90% of sales revenue was from Europe.
 - The sales revenue increased from December 2018 to August 2019 and grew rapidly after September.
 The revenue from November was more than double the amount of the lowest sales month (2019/2).
-- We removed the data of December 2019 because there were only ten days records in the month.

 <br>